aforward9600/pokemonpalette/README.md

 - Oak-speech nidorino has its color palette on the GBC.
 - Ai routine #3 has a correction involving favoribility of 0 bp moves
 - The formula functions for exp now have underflow protection.
+- Added improved general RNG from Prism and Polished Crystal
+- Minor graphical fixes to route 22 rival

 #Latest Fixes (most recent ips patch):